+VER monitors various themes related to sustainability while developing VER's responsible investment activities.
 VER's executive management determines the execution policies serving as a basis for issuing instructions and developing practical procedures for portfolio management.
-Portfolio managers monitor the sustainability performance of their portfolios implementing VER's Principles for Responsible Investment.
+VER's sustainability analyst is responsible for developing VER's Principles for Responsible Investing and activities in consultation with VER's management and the executive team.
+Portfolio managers monitor the sustainability performance of their portfolios implementing VER's Principles for Responsible Investing.

-VER monitors and reports on the carbon footprint of investments.
+VER has gradually introduced carbon footprint reporting and monitoring over the past few years.
 The first carbon footprint targets were set in 2019.
-In 2020, the Council of State adopted a road map for achieving the goal of carbon neutrality and in that context instructed VER regarding the theme of sustainability.
-The guidelines are currently also incorporated into VER's operational directive.
+In 2020, the Finnish Government adopted a road map for achieving the goal of carbon neutrality and in that context instructed VER regarding the theme of sustainability.
+Under the heading "In addition, the government will immediately initiate a number of other measures", the roadmap includes the following: The carbon footprint of the State Pension Fund (VER) will be mapped and the fund will be required to present a plan for measures to reduce the carbon risk of its investments by the end of 2020.
 VER determined the carbon footprint of its investment activities in 2020 and clarified its sustainability objectives to reduce its carbon footprint in autumn 2022.